-Impact on the Sustainability Appraisal

-A full appraisal of this site is provided in annex 3 and summary matrix

-is provided below.

-Alternative 1 is not preferred.
-Although the post-mitigation scoring is relatively neutral, the unknown impact with regard to the potential loss of a community facility could amount to a negative impact on objective H) ensuring community health and well-being.
-It has been scored a neutral effect as the representation made as part of the Local Plan Review Proposed Submission consultation has argued there would be no loss of a local community facility as a new better site is preferable in a better location for congregation.
+Reasonable Alternative Proposed Impact on the Sustainability Appraisal 1.
+A representation was made during the Local Plan Review A full appraisal of this site is provided in annex 3 and summary matrix Proposed Submission consultation and objected to the omission of is provided below. this site.
+'Site is previously developed land and is not affected by constraints of larger, infrastructure-dependent sites.
+Can accommodate 13-19 dwellings.
+Site is within walking distance of bus services, and is within single ownership.
+Site serves wide catchment so redevelopment would not result in loss of a local community facility.
+Pre-development conditions would cover contamination, transport statement and travel plan, archaeological investigation, biodiversity survey, screening/safety/security from adjacent sub-station'.
+Changes to the Plan Alternative 1 is not preferred.
+Although the post-mitigation scoring is re elatively neutral, the unknown impact with regard to the potential loss of a community facility could amount to a negative impact on objective H) ensuring community health and well-being.
+It has been scored a neutral effect as the representation made as part of the Local Plan Revi ew Proposed Submission consultation has argued there would be no loss of a local community facility as a new better site is preferable in a k better location for congregation.
 However as there is no sufficient detail in the representation to be certain of this provision.
-Furthermore as this is a brownfield site within the settlement limit it does not need to be allocated for an application to come forward, as such, it is therefore not preferred.
+Furthermore as thi s is a brownfield site within the settlement limit it does not need to be allocated for an application to come forward, as such, it is therefore no t preferred.